ssube/onnx-web/README.md

 This is an incomplete list of new and interesting features, with links to the user guide:

-- supports SDXL and SDXL Turbo support
+- supports SDXL and SDXL Turbo
-- supports most schedulers: DDIM, DEIS, DPM SDE, Euler Ancestral, LCM, UniPC, and more
+- wide variety of schedulers: DDIM, DEIS, DPM SDE, Euler Ancestral, LCM, UniPC, and more
 - hardware acceleration on both AMD and Nvidia
   - tested on CUDA, DirectML, and ROCm
   - [half-precision support for low-memory GPUs](docs/user-guide.md#optimizing-models-for-lower-memory-usage) on both